By Swati Chopra

 Yes.
 Vishnu once told Narad that he would give a place in heaven to any candidate chosen by Narad.
 Narad found a pig and offered to take it to heaven.
 The pig asked, “Does heaven have mud for me to wallow in?”
 Narad admitted it didn’t.
 “I don’t want to go to such a hell!” exclaimed the pig.

 Good and bad, heaven and hell, right and wrong are constructs made by human beings, and these are necessary for society to function.
-If for instance we do not classify stealing or killing as wrong or paap, then it would become part of acceptable behaviour.
-Morals are linked to aspects of human behaviour for the smooth functioning of society.
+If for instance we do not classify stealing or killing as wrong or paap, then it would become part of acceptable behavior.
+Morals are linked to aspects of human behavior for the smooth functioning of society.
 Once you strip away all these notions and inhibitions, conditioning and education, then you have a raw human being.
 Only then can he become spiritual.
 Until our minds are stuffed with definitions and conditions imposed by society, we cannot turn towards spirituality because we will think only on the lines of what has been taught us.
 Tantra is part of this spirituality; it is not religion.
 We absorb Tantra so that it becomes part of us.

 One of the aims of this special issue of Life Positive is to remove misconceptions about Tantra.

 Tantra does not mean playing games with spirits (bhoot-pret).
 What you see in films and TV where Tantra practitioners are shown doing all kinds of things wearing outlandish clothes—that is not Tantra.
 Tantriks sitting in cremation grounds holding skulls is not Tantra.
-All these are purely figments of imagination of something that has not been understood at all, and so has become a convenient bogey and scapegoat.
+All these are purely figments of the imagination of something that has not been understood at all, and so has become a convenient bogey and scapegoat.

 What then is Tantra?